Shaun Greatbatch

 Shaun Greatbatch (13 July 1969 – 5 June 2022) was an English professional darts player.
 He lived in Suffolk and worked in the construction industry.
-His nickname was Nine Dart Man, having been the first player to hit a perfect nine dart finish on live television, in the final of the 2002 Dutch Open against Steve Coote.
+His nickname was Nine Dart Man, having been the first player to hit a perfect nine-dart finish on live television, in the final of the 2002 Dutch Open against Steve Coote.

 Darts career

 Shaun's family is said by commentators to have a rich darting pedigree.
 His Welsh mother, Sandra, reached the semi-finals of the Women's World Championship in 2002 and was a Women's World Masters finalist in 1992 and 1997.
 Shaun lost in the first round of the BDO World Darts Championship in his first four occasions, 2001 against then reigning champion Ted Hankey, in 2003 against Colin Monk, 2004 against James Wade and 2005 against Mike Veitch.
 This dubious honour ended in the 2006 World Championship, where Shaun finally won in five sets against Niels de Ruiter.
 He went on to reach the semi-finals, losing to eventual champion Jelle Klaasen.
-The result means he did not need to qualify for the 2007 championship where he lost in the second round to Tony Eccles.
+The result meant he did not need to qualify for the 2007 championship where he lost in the second round to Tony Eccles.
 In 2008 the first round jinx came back to haunt him as he was beaten by Martin Phillips.